The 8 Best Telematics Companies in 2025

 Best for fleets with complex scheduling and route management

-What's New for Samsara?
-Summer 2025
+What's new for Samsara?
+Fall 2025

 weather API overlay in Samsara

-Samsara's weather API's allow you to see the conditions drivers are experiencing.
+Samsara's weather APIs allow you to see the conditions drivers are experiencing.
 Source: Samsara

 3. Azuga: Best Telematics Provider for Efficient Routes